 With many grant and loan funding opportunities available, physicians and physician groups must plan for compliance and document retention during the application process.
 Audits are anticipated to occur within three to five years of receiving funds, and quarterly reporting requirements have been instituted for specific grant opportunities.
-Each release of funds may have individualized terms and conditions for using the funding, and some are broader than others.
+Each tranche of funds has individualized terms and conditions for using the funding, and some are broader than others.